AdobeDocs/experience-manager-64.en/help/forms/developing/dynamically-creating-ddx-documents.md

 discoiquuid: 2ad227de-68a8-446f-8c4f-a33a6f95bec8
 ---

-# Dynamically Creating DDX Documents{#dynamically-creating-ddx-documents}
+# Dynamically Creating DDX Documents {#dynamically-creating-ddx-documents}

 You can dynamically create a DDX document that can be used to perform an Assembler operation.
 Dynamically creating a DDX document enables you to use values in the DDX document that are obtained during run-time.
 To dynamically create a DDX document, use classes that belong to the programming language that you are using.
 For example, if you are developing your client application using Java, use classes that belong to the `org.w3c.dom.*`package.
 Likewise, if you are using Microsoft .NET, use classes that belong to the `System.Xml` namespace.